Menu

 Brendan McCarthy

 Hailing from Ireland with a background working live events, Brendan’s passion for country and Americana saw him move to Nashville where he worked at the distinguished Music Row PR company PLA Media, working on projects for Emmylou Harris, Lynn Anderson and The Johnny Cash Museum.
 During this time he became the publicist for acclaimed venue Belcourt Taps, for which he promoted nightly songwriters events.
 Since his move back across the pond he has worked in PR and Radio promotion and assisted the AMA-UK in booking live venues in Music City for the annual AmericanaFest.
-Currently, he works in PR and Marketing for Fretsore Records and artist manager to Harleymoon Kemp and rising duo ISYLA.
-“I am honoured to be part of the board of the AMAUK and excited to work with a brilliant team that share my passion for the music and artists under the Americana umbrella.”
+He then worked in PR and Marketing for Fretsore Records and as an artist manager to Harleymoon Kemp and duo ISYLA.
+Currently at WHY & HOW management in the International Marketing depeartment.
+“I am honoured to be part of the board of the AMA-UK and excited to work with a brilliant team that share my passion for the music and artists under the Americana umbrella.”

 Anton Lockwood